ThePieBaker90/On-The-Rim/Items/Magic Items/Redirection Gauntlets.md

 - *Two renaissance gauntlets made of brass, the both have a small grape-colored gem in the palm.*
 - Cost: 1400 Credits

-- Redirect - Reaction
+- Redirect - Reaction to a missed attack
 	- Make an identical attack against a creature within range as the attack that this is a reaction to.